ccpaco/ccpaco.github.io/_posts/2021-04-07-algoTrader-day-4.md

 ![data plot](../images/Screen Shot 2021-04-07 at 10.07.31 PM.png "Plot of data in graph form.
 Gnarly.")

 Actually, we've encountered some errors install matplotlib.
 Current output is as show.
-Perhaps I can get some help.
+Perhaps I can get some help solving this issue.
+But at least I learned something new today, getting snake emojis for Python Code.
+I did this by adding the jemoji gem in the config.yml file of my Jekyll Blog!

+Thanks for reading.

 ![error output](../images/Screen Shot 2021-04-08 at 12.16.07 AM.png "Module does not exist.
 Wack")